himccoder/RoomMatchrUMass.com/roommate-matcher/README.md

 # Roommate Matcher Backend (Spring Boot)

 This is the backend REST API for the Roommate Matcher application.
-It is built using Spring Boot, it uses an in-memory H2 database for development and testing.
-SQL DB to be added soon.
+It is built using Spring Boot.
+It is integrated with MySQL server which serves as the database of the application.

 ## Getting Started